When to Worry About Diarrhea in Adults: Warning Signs to Know

 High Fever

 For adults, a fever of 102°F or higher lasting more than 24 hours with diarrhea requires a doctor's evaluation.
-If your temperature reaches 104°F or higher, this is considered a medical emergency requiring immediate care.
-High fever combined with diarrhea may indicate a severe bacterial infection, such as Salmonella, Shigella, or Campylobacter, which may need antibiotic treatment.
+If your temperature reaches 104°F or higher, this is considered a medical emergency.
+High fever combined with diarrhea may indicate a severe bacterial infection such as Salmonella, Shigella, or Campylobacter, which may need antibiotic treatment.

 Severe Abdominal Pain